Oh240/katacoda-scenarios/Kubernetes-105/K8 105 Section 3.md

 ## Secrets Tomcat Deployment

+The deploy3.yml file contains Apache tomcat deployment information and the secrets from secret.yml.

 Display the contents of deploy3.yml.

 `cat deploy3.yml
 `{{execute}}

-The deploy3.yml file contains tomcat deployment information and the secrets from secret.yml.

 Now, apply the Deployment and the Service: